 On July 10, 2019, Title Track, in collaboration with William Copeland and a network of partners brought the first annual Earthwork Detroit Music Festival to Detroit in a celebration of cultural resilience and our local social ecologies.

-Title Track is a proud partner of the 2nd annual Water is Life Festival on Saturday, August 31st in Mackinaw City with founder and water protector Jannan Cornstalk.
-This vibrant event centers Native leadership and focuses on celebrating water and our connection to it through diverse cultural offerings of music, art, poetry and speakers, including a panel of tribal leaders and state legislators.
+Title Track served as a proud partner of the 2nd annual Water is Life Festival on Saturday, August 31st in Mackinaw City with founder and water protector Jannan Cornstalk.
+This vibrant event centers Native leadership and focuses on celebrating water and our connection to it through diverse cultural offerings of music, art, poetry and speakers.